klot-io/pi-setup/Development.md

 On Mac:

 ```
-# Burn the latest raspbian image (images/2019-09-26-raspbian-buster-lite.zip currently) first then, pop it out and back in, then
+# Burn the latest lite raspbian image (2020-02-13-raspbian-buster-lite.zip currently) first then, pop it out and back in, then
 make build
 make boot
 ```